 Developed as a spiritual successor to the Gothic series, Risen was released by Piranha Bytes on PC and Xbox 360 in 2009 and 2010.
 Although not considered an AAA role-playing game, Risen and its construction Kingdoms in the sequel can compete quite well with other games of the same genre.

 A good reason for this is because the series’ legends are often based on facts and historical events.
-Faranga Island was established in Risen based on the island of Sicily with similar architectures and references to the Spanish Inquisition in that area during the 15th Century.
-In addition, the volcano on Faranga Island quite similar to Sicily’s active volcano, Mount Etna.
+Faranga Island was established in Risen based on Sicily’s island with similar architectures and references to the Spanish Inquisition area during the 15th Century.
+Besides, the volcano on Faranga Island quite identical to Sicily’s active volcano, Mount Etna.